With Senja visiting Yves Saint Laurent in Villa Mabrouka in Tangier

 Producer (by degree and DNA structure).

-A creative leader in business.
+Creative leader in business.

 Entrepreneur.
-An artist.
+Artist.
 Curator and narrator.

 Multitasking talent.
 Improviser.
-The inventor.
+Inventor.

 Collector.